Nikon D700 vs Panasonic GX800

 Studio photographers will appreciate that the Nikon D700 (unlike the GX800) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GX800 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D700 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D700 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D700 was succeeded by the Nikon D800.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Nikon D700 or the Panasonic GX800 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.